Freedom of Information Act (FOIA)

 - FOIA/Privacy Manager, Teresa Schreurs TEL (214) 312-6103

-What can make FOIA request?
+Who can make an FOIA request?

 Just about any person can place a FOIA request.
 FOIA uses the Administrative Procedures Act, Title 5 U.S.C. §551(2) to define a person.
 This includes individuals, partnerships, corporations, association of public, private organizations other than those of a federal government agency, representatives of any of the above, congress members and state and local governments.

-What can NOT make FOIA request?
+Who can NOT make an FOIA request?